hoprnet/hoprnet/README.md

 Options:
-  --help                         Show help  [boolean] --version                      Show version number  [boolean] --environment                  Environment id which the node shall run on  [string] [choices: "hardhat-localhost", "hardhat-localhost2", "master-goerli", "debug-goerli", "tuttlingen", "prague", "budapest", "athens", "ouagadougou"] [default: ""]
+  --help                         Show help  [boolean] --version                      Show version number  [boolean] --environment                  Environment id which the node shall run on (HOPRD_ENVIRONMENT)  [string] [choices: "hardhat-localhost", "hardhat-localhost2", "master-goerli", "debug-goerli", "tuttlingen", "prague", "budapest", "athens", "lisbon", "ouagadougou"] [default: ""]
-  --host                         The network host to run the HOPR node on.  [string] [default: "0.0.0.0:9091"] --announce                     Announce public IP to the network  [boolean] [default: false] --admin                        Run an admin interface on localhost:3000, requires --apiToken  [boolean] [default: false] --adminHost                    Host to listen to for admin console  [string] [default: "localhost"] --adminPort                    Port to listen to for admin console  [string] [default: 3000] --api                          Expose the Rest (V1, V2) and Websocket (V2) API on localhost:3001, requires --apiToken.  [boolean] [default: false]
+  --host                         The network host to run the HOPR node on [env: HOPRD_HOST]  [string] [default: "0.0.0.0:9091"]
+  --announce                     Announce public IP to the network [env: HOPRD_ANNOUNCE]  [boolean] [default: false] --admin                        Run an admin interface on localhost:3000, requires --apiToken [env: HOPRD_ADMIN]  [boolean] [default: false]
+  --adminHost                    Host to listen to for admin console [env: HOPRD_ADMIN_HOST]  [string] [default: "localhost"] --adminPort                    Port to listen to for admin console [env: HOPRD_ADMIN_PORT]  [string] [default: 3000] --api, --rest                  Expose the Rest (V1, V2) and Websocket (V2) API on localhost:3001, requires --apiToken. "--rest" is deprecated [env: HOPRD_API]  [boolean] [default: false]
-  --apiHost                      Set host IP to which the Rest and Websocket API server will bind.  [string] [default: "localhost"]
+  --apiHost, --restHost          Set host IP to which the Rest and Websocket API server will bind. "--restHost" is deprecated [env: HOPRD_API_HOST]  [string] [default: "localhost"]
-  --apiPort                      Set host port to which the Rest and Websocket API server will bind.  [number] [default: 3001]
+  --apiPort, --restPort          Set host port to which the Rest and Websocket API server will bind. "--restPort" is deprecated [env: HOPRD_API_PORT]  [number] [default: 3001]
-  --healthCheck                  Run a health check end point on localhost:8080  [boolean] [default: false] --healthCheckHost              Updates the host for the healthcheck server  [string] [default: "localhost"] --healthCheckPort              Updates the port for the healthcheck server  [number] [default: 8080] --forwardLogs                  Forwards all your node logs to a public available sink  [boolean] [default: false] --forwardLogsProvider          A provider url for the logging sink node to use  [string] [default: "https://ceramic-clay.3boxlabs.com"]
+  --healthCheck                  Run a health check end point on localhost:8080 [env: HOPRD_HEALTH_CHECK]  [boolean] [default: false]
+  --healthCheckHost              Updates the host for the healthcheck server [env: HOPRD_HEALTH_CHECK_HOST]  [string] [default: "localhost"]
+  --healthCheckPort              Updates the port for the healthcheck server [env: HOPRD_HEALTH_CHECK_PORT]  [number] [default: 8080]
-  --password                     A password to encrypt your keys  [string] [default: ""] --apiToken                     A REST API token and admin panel password for user authentication  [string] --privateKey                   A private key to be used for your HOPR node  [string] --provider                     A custom RPC provider to be used for your HOPR node to connect to blockchain [string] --identity                     The path to the identity file  [string] [default: "$HOME"] --run                          Run a single hopr command, same syntax as in hopr-admin  [string] [default: ""] --dryRun                       List all the options used to run the HOPR node, but quit instead of starting  [boolean] [default: false]
+  --password                     A password to encrypt your keys [env: HOPRD_PASSWORD]  [string] [default: ""] --apiToken                     A REST API token and admin panel password for user authentication [env: HOPRD_API_TOKEN]  [string]
+  --privateKey                   A private key to be used for the node [env: HOPRD_PRIVATE_KEY]  [string] --provider                     A custom RPC provider to be used for the node to connect to blockchain [env: HOPRD_PROVIDER]  [string]
-  --data                         manually specify the data directory to use  [string] [default: "$PWD/hoprd-db"] --init                         initialize a database if it doesn't already exist  [boolean] [default: false] --allowLocalNodeConnections    Allow connections to other nodes running on localhost.  [boolean] [default: false] --allowPrivateNodeConnections  Allow connections to other nodes running on private addresses.  [boolean] [default: false] --testAnnounceLocalAddresses   For testing local testnets.
-Announce local addresses.  [boolean] [default: false] --testPreferLocalAddresses     For testing local testnets.
-Prefer local peers to remote.  [boolean] [default: false] --testUseWeakCrypto            weaker crypto for faster node startup  [boolean] [default: false] --testNoAuthentication         no remote authentication for easier testing  [boolean] [default: false] --heartbeatInterval            Interval in milliseconds in which the availability of other nodes get measured  [number] --heartbeatVariance            Upper bound for variance applied to heartbeat interval in milliseconds  [number]
+  --identity                     The path to the identity file [env: HOPRD_IDENTITY]  [string] [default: "/home/tino/.hopr-identity"]
+  --run                          Run a single hopr command, same syntax as in hopr-admin [env: HOPRD_RUN]  [string] [default: ""]
+  --dryRun                       List all the options used to run the HOPR node, but quit instead of starting [env: HOPRD_DRY_RUN]  [boolean] [default: false]
+  --data                         manually specify the data directory to use [env: HOPRD_DATA]  [string] [default: "/home/tino/work/hopr/hoprnet/packages/hoprd"]
+  --init                         initialize a database if it doesn't already exist [env: HOPRD_INIT]  [boolean] [default: false]
+  --allowLocalNodeConnections    Allow connections to other nodes running on localhost [env: HOPRD_ALLOW_LOCAL_NODE_CONNECTIONS]  [boolean] [default: false]
+  --allowPrivateNodeConnections  Allow connections to other nodes running on private addresses [env: HOPRD_ALLOW_PRIVATE_NODE_CONNECTIONS]  [boolean] [default: false]
+  --testAnnounceLocalAddresses   For testing local testnets.
+Announce local addresses [env: HOPRD_TEST_ANNOUNCE_LOCAL_ADDRESSES]  [boolean] [default: false]
+  --testPreferLocalAddresses     For testing local testnets.
+Prefer local peers to remote [env: HOPRD_TEST_PREFER_LOCAL_ADDRESSES]  [boolean] [default: false]
+  --testUseWeakCrypto            weaker crypto for faster node startup [env: HOPRD_TEST_USE_WEAK_CRYPTO]  [boolean] [default: false]
+  --testNoAuthentication         no remote authentication for easier testing [env: HOPRD_TEST_NO_AUTHENTICATION]  [boolean] [default: false]
+  --heartbeatInterval            Interval in milliseconds in which the availability of other nodes get measured [env: HOPRD_HEARTBEAT_INTERVAL]  [number] [default: 60000]
+  --heartbeatThreshold           Timeframe in milliseconds after which a heartbeat to another peer is performed, if it hasn't been seen since [env: HOPRD_HEARTBEAT_THRESHOLD]  [number] [default: 60000]
+  --heartbeatVariance            Upper bound for variance applied to heartbeat interval in milliseconds [env: HOPRD_HEARTBEAT_VARIANCE]  [number] [default: 2000]
+  --networkQualityThreshold      Miniumum quality of a peer connection to be considered usable [env: HOPRD_NETWORK_QUALITY_THRESHOLD]  [number] [default: 0.5]
+  --onChainConfirmations         Number of confirmations required for on-chain transactions [env: HOPRD_ON_CHAIN_CONFIRMATIONS]  [number] [default: 8]

+All CLI options can be configured through environment variables as well.
+CLI parameters have precedence over environment variables.
 ```

 As you might have noticed running the node without any command-line argument might not work depending on the installation method used.
 Here are examples to run a node with some safe configurations set.